“Gritty people have a growth mindset; when bad things happen, they don’t give up.”

 Your child can interview grandparents, neighbors, or other acquaintances who have worked hard toward a long-term goal.
-Encourage them to use the My Great Grit Interview printable found in the Resilience Kit to ask questions and draw a picture of the interviewee.

 You can share your resilience stories with your child as well.
 It’s helpful for kids to understand that even adults can make mistakes, but then try again and ultimately solve a problem or reach a goal.